 - Season 14 (2019) – Kodi Lee

 - Season 17 (2022) – The Mayyas

 To make the program stand out from the rest, the organizer of the program will engage some panel of judges.

-America’s Got Talent Season 17 judges are Travis Pastrana, Simon Cowell and Nikki Bella with Terry Crews serving as host.
+America’s Got Talent Season 18 judges are Howie Mandel, Heidi Klum, and Simon Cowell with Terry Crews serving as host.

 America’s Got Talent Audition Cities

 America’s Got Talent audition will take place in these cities:

 America’s Got Talent Registration Requirements

 Here are the eligibility requirements to audition for America’s Got Talent:

 - All participants for the show should be a citizen or legal permanent resident of the United States of America (USA).